-“The resultant amount will be channelled into the Emergency Fund Account to enable us procure additional and urgently needed medical supplies and items in response to the emergency at hand,” added the governor.
+“The resultant amount will be channeled into the Emergency Fund Account to enable us procure additional and urgently needed medical supplies and items in response to the emergency at hand,” added the governor.

 The governor, however, thanked the senior county workers for accepting to have their salaries slashed for the Fund.

-He also praised Nandi MCAs for passing a by-law that enabled setting up of the Fund.
+He also praised the county MCAs for passing a by-law that enabled the setting up of the Fund.

 He also asked other health workers on leave to resume work immediately.

-He added that residents yet to clear their water bills would not be disconnected.
+The governor also said residents yet to clear water bills would not be disconnected.

 “Users are however strongly advised to regularise their accounts with the company to avoid incurring huge penalties resulting from non-payment,” he added.